phagmaier/automated-theorem-solver/README.md

 # 💻 A Simple Theorem Prover

+## ⚠️ Under Construction

+This 'Prover' is not yet complete.
+Do not use yet.
+You are more than welcome to watch me struggle along the way or even provide help.

 ## ✨ Project Description

 This is a foundational theorem prover designed to analyze and validate logical arguments written in a simple, human-readable format.
 The tool takes a file containing a set of propositional declarations, a main logical formula, and a conclusion, and determines whether the conclusion logically follows from the premises.
 This project serves as a learning exercise in parsing, logical transformation, and automated proof techniques.